oyasumi02/ctimer/README.md

 # ctimer
 ctimer is an amateur project in C I made for fun.
 The code is far from perfect, but it does what it needs to do I guess.
 It all runs in the terminal.

-## v1.0.1
-- Added support for command-line arguments (stopwatch and countdown).

 ## Linux/Windows Support
 While Linux and Windows are supported, most Unix-Based kernels should be able to run it too.